mach-composer/mach-composer-cli/docs/src/prerequisites/index.md

 The machine MACH runs on needs to have [Docker](https://www.docker.com) installed.

 !!! info  "From source"
-    It's also possible to run MACH from source.
+    It's also possible to run MACH from source.<br>
     In order to do so, the following needs to be installed on the system:

     - Python 3.8